Google Maps: 2005–2010

 On November 28, 2007, Google Maps for Mobile 2.0 was released.
 It featured a beta version of a "My Location" feature, which uses the GPS / Assisted GPS location of the mobile device, if available, supplemented by determining the nearest wireless networks and cell sites.
 The software looks up the location of the cell site using a database of known wireless networks and sites.
-By triangulating the different signal strengths from cell transmitters and then using their location property (retrieved from the database), My Location determines the user's current location.
+My Location determines a user's position by triangulating signal strengths against a database of cell transmitter locations.

 Google Maps launched in India in 2008.
 On September 23, 2008, coinciding with the announcement of the first commercial Android device, Google announced that a Google Maps app had been released for its Android operating system.

 In October 2009, Google replaced Tele Atlas as their primary supplier of geospatial data in the US version of Maps and used their own data.

 2011–2015

 On April 19, 2011, Map Maker was added to the American version of Google Maps, allowing any viewer to edit and add changes to Google Maps.
 This provides Google with local map updates almost in real-time instead of waiting for digital map data companies to release more infrequent updates.